 Disclosures or information may be received from pupils, parents or other members of the public.
 School recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
-Accordingly, all staff will handle disclosures with sensitivity (pupils with communication difficulties are enabled to express themselves to a member of staff they know very well, with appropriate skills/training).
+Accordingly all staff will handle disclosures with sensitivity (insert school arrangements to ensure that pupils with communication difficulties are enabled to express themselves to a member of staff with appropriate skills).